Lebanon Palestine Syria

 What is happening in the Middle East?

-The escalation in Gaza has entered a second year and now spilled over into a regional conflict.
+The escalation in Gaza has entered a second year, wreaking havoc across the region.

 Palestinian armed groups continue to hold Israeli hostages captive, while Israeli bombardments and ongoing hostilities have left the entire population of Gaza is shattered by death, loss and displacement.